 9. Tie the straps behind your head to secure.

 Functional and fashionable.
-Just make sure it fits well and doesn’t leave a large gap around your nose.
+Just make sure the homemade face mask fits well and doesn’t leave a large gap around your nose.

 1. Cut off the bottom of a t-shirt.
 Cut seven or eight inches up from the bottom edge.